Dutch hip-hop: 2010s

 Since 2014, rapper group Broederliefde released no less than seven albums, with the "worst one" topping at 13 in the charts — their debut album reached number 3, and their last five albums were consecutive top-2s, with three of them topping the chart.
 Their third album, Hard Work Pays Off (II) (2016), broke an all-time record by staying at number 1 for 14 weeks, beating a 2003 12-week record, held by Dutch A-list singer Frans Bauer.
 Nine of their singles also charted in the singles Top 40.

-In 2016, album WOP! by Lil' Kleine was the first hip-hop album to reach number 1 on the Album Top 100.
+In 2016, the album WOP! by Lil' Kleine was the first hip-hop album to reach number 1 on the Album Top 100.
 In the same year, Ali B's third album, Een klein beetje geluk ("A Little Bit of Happiness"), proved his best yet, reaching number 7.

-Starting 2016, rapper Sevn Alias released five consecutive top-10 albums, with his second reaching nr.
-1, and the last three consistently reaching top-2 positions.
-He is highly productive, and is also enjoying extensive success with singles, collaborations, and other track releases.
+Starting in 2016, rapper Sevn Alias released five consecutive top-10 albums, with his second reaching No. 1, and the last three consistently reaching top-2 positions.
+He is highly productive and is also enjoying extensive success with singles, collaborations, and other track releases.

 Conflicts

 The Dutch hip-hop scene also saw many conflicts between rappers, followed by diss tracks.
 The following were among the biggest Dutch feuds in hip-hop:

 Osdorp Posse vs. Extince, BrainPower vs. Extince, T.H.C vs. Negativ, Kempi vs. Nino, Yukkie B vs. Negativ, T.H.C. vs. Lexxxus, Baas B vs. Kimo, Kempi vs. Mini, Kempi vs. Bloedserieus, Heist Rockah vs. Negativ, and Regga vs. Lexxxus.

-The feud between T.H.C. and Lexxxus resulted in a fistfight on a hip-hop event, when T.H.C. frontman Rocks got into an argument with Lexxxus and then started the fistfight.
+The feud between T.H.C. and Lexxxus resulted in a fistfight at a hip-hop event, when T.H.C. frontman Rocks got into an argument with Lexxxus and then started the fistfight.

-Genres in Dutch hip hop
+Genres in Dutch hip-hop

 Gangsta

-Dutch gangsta hip hop is currently a large scene together with underground hip-hop.
+Dutch gangsta hip hop is currently a large scene, together with underground hip-hop.
 Among the most notable acts and performers are THC, Heinek'n, Keizer, Kempi, Steen, Hef, Crooks, Adonis and Negativ.
-The rhythms are influenced by the American rap scene, and the lyrics are often about crime, drugs, money, women and other criminal things.
+The rhythms are influenced by the American rap scene, and the lyrics are often about crime, drugs, money, women, and other criminal activities.

 Often coming from Dutch ghettos, lyrics often include themes occurring in these areas.

-Dutch gangsta hip hop mostly comes from the five largest cities: Amsterdam, Rotterdam, The Hague, Utrecht and Eindhoven.
+Dutch gangsta hip-hop mostly comes from the five largest cities: Amsterdam, Rotterdam, The Hague, Utrecht, and Eindhoven.